DePaul Cristo Rey Scholarship

 Established by Ann and Donald Fender of Hillsboro, long-time supporters of Chatfield College.
 Recipient must maintain a 2.5 GPA.

-Established in honor of Agatha Fitzgerald, OSU, past dean and former faculty member of Chatfield College.
-Awarded to students who exhibit qualities of strong faith, sensitivity, thoughtfulness and a commitment to support others.
+Established in honor of Agatha Fitzgerald, OSU, past dean and current faculty member of Chatfield College.
+Awarded to students who exhibit qualities of strong faith, sensitivity, thoughtfulness, and a commitment to support others.

 Established by Tim Garry, long-time Chatfield College supporter, and Paul Muething, former Chair of the Chatfield College Board of Trustees.
-For a minority female student who has completed at least one full academic year at Chatfield, on schedule to receive an Associate’s Degree, demonstrated financial need and possesses the qualities identified in Chatfield’s mission statement.
+For a minority female student who has completed at least one full academic year at Chatfield, on schedule to receive an associate degree, demonstrates financial need and possesses the qualities identified in Chatfield’s mission statement.

-Established by New Jerusalem Baptist Church in honor of Pastor Rev. Damon Lynch, Jr.
+Established by New Jerusalem Baptist Church in honor of Rev. Damon Lynch, Jr.

 Established with a gift from Lena Rosselot, past board member of Chatfield College.
 Preference is given to students interested in accounting or business.